In 2015, the Medicare Access and CHIP Reauthorization Act (MACRA) was passed eliminating Medicare Supplements that

 Medicare Supplements vs. Medicare Advantage plans

-A Medicare Supplement is not the same as
+As a reminder: a Medicare Supplement is not the same as

 a Medicare Advantage plan.